The Future of Proof-Based Courses on Math Academy

 This is one of the reasons we refer to ourselves as being “in beta.”

-And it’s also our grand plan to augment the learning experience to include interesting stories about the history of math, notes about cool applications (and projects actually carrying out some cool applications), etc.
+And it’s also our grand plan to augment the learning experience to include interesting stories about the history of math, connections to other topics, notes about cool applications, projects actually carrying out some cool applications, etc. (of course without cluttering things up for students who want to keep it as streamlined as possible).

 We’ve just been focusing on core functionality to start, but our long-term vision is for this system to eventually include every single dimension that you would expect from an amazing human tutor, not only structured / scaffolded / adaptive / efficient pedagogy but also behavior / motivation coaching and interesting tidbits that add more “flavor” to the learning experience.